rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 work with the standard library that is really annoying, because the standard library is used everywhere (it is, isn't it?).

-I want ogonek to integrate nice with the existing language features and with the existing standard library.
+I want ogonek to integrate nicely with the existing language features and with the existing standard library.
 That means supporting the use with standard algorithms and containers by providing and consuming iterators, and supporting the use of iostreams.